Developing Personal Power

 Very often, people commit to make a change in their life yet they don’t have a reserve of personal power to draw from.
 Because they haven’t gathered any personal power to infuse in a new habit, their commitment to change doesn’t happen and they often feel like failures.
 In order to be successful in making changes we will first need to gain a reserve of personal power to draw from.

 It’s just like time in your day.
-If you were going to add going to the gym to your schedule then you would need to eliminate something else from your schedule to that you would have the time available.
+If you were going to add exercising at the gym to your schedule then you would need to eliminate something else from your schedule so you would have the time.
 The same is true for personal power.
 If you want to focus your attention on a new habit of going to the gym, then you need to pull your attention away from something else that has your attention.

 What I often teach my clients about developing personal power is to begin by refraining from some old habits.
 There are two simple ways to do this in Exercises 2 and 4 of the Self Mastery Audio Program.
 They may seem unusual but are easy steps to start with that help you control your attention at the same time.